Breathing And Relaxation Exercises For Stress And Anxiety

 The overall principle behind why breathing and relaxation exercises work

 I'll try to be concise and not turn this section into a snippet from a biology textbook.
-When you're stressed or anxious our bodies and nervous systems become aroused.
-We breathe more quickly, our heart beats more rapidly, adrenaline is released, and so on, as our body gears up for a possible threat.
+When we're stressed or anxious our body and nervous system gears up.
+We breathe more quickly, our heart beats more rapidly, adrenaline is released, and so on, as our system prepares for a possible threat.
 Our thoughts tend to follow suit.
-When we're stressed our minds race and focus on things we see as potentially dangerous (e.g., people at the party who may not like you, that supervisor you can never please, what will happen if you don't get enough shifts at work this month, etc.)
+When we're stressed our mind races and focuses on things we see as potentially dangerous (e.g., people at the party who may not like you, that supervisor you can never please, what will happen if you don't get enough shifts at work this month, etc.)

-If we employ breathing or relaxation exercises we're doing what we can to put our body into a physiological state that's incompatible with the stress response.
+If you employ breathing or relaxation exercises you're helping put your body into a physiological state that's incompatible with the stress response.
 You can't be relaxed and keyed up simultaneously.
 You can't be breathing rapidly at the same time you're breathing slowly and deeply.

 Breathing exercises

-Breathing exercises are pretty simple to explain and try out, though you get the best results when you practice them for 10-15 minutes a day, until you get a sense of how they work.
-Also, when you're more experienced with them, you can calm yourself quite quickly.
+Breathing exercises are pretty simple to explain and try out, though you get the best results when you practice them for 10-15 minutes a day until you get a sense of how they work.
+When you're more experienced with them you can sometimes calm yourself quite quickly.
 It's as if your brain develops a Pavlovian response of, "Every time I start doing these I get relaxed, so may as well become mellow right away."
-It's less effective to just read about them once and then try to pull a technique out of your hat when anxiety strikes.
+It's obviously less effective to just read about them once and then try to pull a technique out of your hat when intense anxiety strikes.

 If you feel yourself getting stressed or anxious, stop and notice how you're breathing

-This isn't so much a technique you can use ahead of time, as a breathing-related way to you can sometimes nip an anxiety response in the bud.
+This isn't so much a technique you can use ahead of time as a breathing related way you can sometimes nip an anxiety response in the bud.
 Try to get into the habit where as soon as you feel yourself getting anxious - whether because you notice a physical symptom or a worried thought - you ask yourself, "How am I breathing right now?"
-Odds are you'll observe you're breathing shallowly and from the chest.
-If you take a minute or two to breathe slowly from your abdomen instead, you may be able to prevent your nerves from getting any worse.
+Odds are you'll realize you're either breathing shallowly and from the chest or you're holding your breath.
+If you take a minute or two to breathe slowly from your abdomen instead you may be able to prevent your nerves from getting any worse.

 Remember to exhale fully if you're feeling really stressed